It is an invention of politicians to take our minds off of real problems

 Why not?
 Because back then, folks still had the sense to judge people by how they actually behaved, without looking into the natural substances of which they chose to partake.

 The only drug problem that ever existed was caused by government.
 That was when the British government purposefully attempted to get the Chinese to misuse an especially addictive brand of opium in order for British trade to prosper.
 The problem was not "drugs," it was immoral government attempting to get human beings to misuse substances.
-Thus John Halpern's book on opium has the propagandistic subtitle "how a flower poisoned the world," as if the poppy plant were the villain of the opium war and not the callous and immoral merchants who attempted to profit from its deliberate misuse.
+But Americans distort the lesson learned from that incident.
+Instead of demonizing corrupt governments, we demonize the substances that the government was attempting to get the Chinese to misuse.

 The lesson should have been: keep the government and the profit motive out of the business of selling drugs.
 The message that the Drug Warriors took home was: we must give government a monopoly on Mother Nature's psychoactive substances and create a profit motive for selling those plants by instituting prohibition.

-I am no radical because I don't believe in the existence of a "drug problem" (as opposed to a social problem, such as lack of education and so forth).
+I am no radical because I don't believe in the existence of a 'drug problem' (as opposed to a social problem, such as lack of education and so forth).
 Such a view as mine would have been common sense over the entire course of human history -- until 1914, that is, when the American government (of all governments) first usurped the right of human beings to the medical bounty of Mother Nature with the Harrison Narcotics Act, championed by anti-Chinese racists.
 Thus the one country that was founded on natural law turned out to be the country that took away one of a human being's most basic rights under such law: their right to the plants and fungi that grow at their very feet.

-Big Pharma (who have a monopoly on "mood medicine" when a Drug War is in force), Psychiatrists (who have a monopoly on dispensing that medicine), Law Enforcement (whose workload and bottom line rise dramatically in a Drug War, with lucrative "drug property forfeitures"), the Corrections Industry (who profit from the caging of Americans for the crime of possessing mere plants), and Big Liquor (who are given a monopoly on providing human transcendence -- a shabby transcendence indeed compared to the insightful dreams provided by the responsible use of many banned plant medicines).
+Drug war beneficiaries include: Big Pharma (who have a monopoly on 'mood medicine when a Drug War is in force), Psychiatrists (who have a monopoly on dispensing that medicine), Law Enforcement (whose workload and bottom line rise dramatically in a Drug War, with lucrative 'drug property forfeitures'), the Corrections Industry (who profit from the caging of Americans for the crime of possessing mere plants), and Big Liquor (who are given a monopoly on providing human transcendence -- a shabby transcendence indeed compared to the insightful dreams provided by the responsible use of many banned plant medicines).
 And so truth cries out in the wilderness while America listens to psychiatrists appearing on Oprah under the pay of Big Pharma to remind us all why we must 'take our meds.
 There is the REAL drug problem in America: that plus the fact that the Drug War has inspired us to deliberately ignore godsend medicines that hold great promise for curing everything that ails us.
 But no. In Drug War America, scientists cannot be allowed to practice their trade as usual, lest they thereby debunk the superstitions of the Drug Warrior, according to which criminalized plant medicines must be seen as nothing else but evil.